Last Updated: March 26, 2026

 Stress from Aggressive Tank Mates

 The biggest unique health concern for Rusty Cichlids is stress from more aggressive tank mates.
-Because they’re so peaceful, they can be bullied and outcompeted in a tank with dominant mbuna species.
+Because they’re so peaceful, they is bullied and outcompeted in a tank with dominant mbuna species.
 Chronic stress weakens their immune system and makes them susceptible to various diseases.
 Choose tank mates carefully.

 Common Mistakes to Avoid